-READING: Please be advised that if you wish to comment upon any of these quasi-judicial items, please inform the Mayor when she requests public comments.
+NONE - 7.
+VILLAGE ATTORNEY'S REPORT - 8.
+VILLAGE MANAGER'S REPORT - 9.
+CONSENT AGENDA: (Matters on the Consent Agenda are self-explanatory and are not expected to require discussion or review.
+Items will be adopted by one motion.
+If discussion is desired by any member of the Commission, that item must be removed from the Consent Agenda and will be considered separately.) - 10.
+ORDINANCES FOR FIRST READING: Please be advised that if you wish to comment upon any of these quasi-judicial items, please inform the Mayor when public comment is open.
 An opportunity for persons to speak on each item will be made available after the applicant and staffs have made their presentations on each item.
 All testimony, including public testimony and evidence, will be made under oath or affirmation.
 Additionally, each person who gives testimony may be subject to cross-examination.
-If you refuse either to be cross-examined or to be sworn, your testimony will be given its due weight.
-The general public will not be permitted to cross-examine witnesses, but the public may request the Commission to ask questions of staff or witnesses on their behalf.
+If you refuse to be cross-examined or sworn-in, your testimony will be given its due weight.
+The general public will not be permitted to cross-examine witnesses, but the public may request the Commission ask questions of staff or witnesses on their behalf.
 Persons representing organizations must present evidence of their authority to speak for the organization.
-Further, details of the quasi-judicial procedures may be obtained from the Village Clerk.

-AN ORDINANCE OF THE COMMISSION OF NORTH BAY VILLAGE.
-A. FLORIDA, SETTING THE QUALIFYING DATES FOR THE NOVEMBER 6, 2018 GENERAL ELECTION AS PROVIDED FOR UNDER CHAPTER 100, SECTION 100.3605(2) OF THE FLORIDA STATUTES; PROVIDING DIRECTIONS FOR THE VILLAGE CLERK: PROVIDING FOR REPEALER, SEVERABILITY, PROVIDING FOR CONFLICTING ORDINANCES OR RESOLUTIONS; AND AN EFFECTIVE DATE.
-(INTRODUCED BY VILLAGE ATTORNEY NORMAN POWELL/VILLAGE CLERK YVONNE P. HAMILTON)
+Further, details of the quasi-judicial procedures may be obtained from the Village Clerk. - A. AN ORDINANCE OF THE COMMISSION OF NORTH BAY VILLAGE, FLORIDA AMENDING CHAPTER 32, ENTITLED "DEPARTMENTS AND BOARDS", BY DELETING SUBSECTION 32.60, ARTS, CULTURAL AND SPECIAL EVENTS BOARD AND AMENDING SUBSECTION 32.10, COMMUNITY ENHANCEMENT BOARD; PROVIDING FOR CONFLICTS; PROVIDING FOR SEVERABILITY; PROVIDING FOR INCLUSION IN THE VILLAGE CODE; AND PROVIDING AN EFFECTIVE DATE.
+(INTRODUCED BY MAYOR BRENT LATHAM)